 \section{Discussion and Outlook}

 One of the key findings of this work was that the widely-used concept of analysis sparsity is oftentimes not capable of explaining the success (and failure) of $\l{1}$-analysis recovery.
 This observation defies conventional wisdom that would justify the superiority of an operator $\aop \in \R^{N \times n}$ only by means of sparsity, i.e., smaller values of $S = \lnorm{\aop\grtr}[0]$ lead to better outcomes.
-The definition of our three generalized sparsity parameters (see Definition~\ref{def:results:generalsparsity}), in contrast, is somewhat more delicate and particularly involves the Gram matrix $\gram = \aop \aop^\T \in \R^{N \times N}$.
-In that way, the mutual coherence structure of $\aop$ is also taken into account, which is in turn a missing feature of most traditional approaches.
+In contrast, our three generalized sparsity parameters from Definition~\ref{def:results:generalsparsity} are more carefully designed and particularly involve the Gram matrix $\gram = \aop \aop^\T \in \R^{N \times N}$.
+In that way, the mutual coherence structure of~$\aop$ is also taken into account, which is in turn a missing feature of traditional approaches.
 This important refinement enabled us to prove much more reliable bounds on the sample complexity of the analysis basis pursuit \eqref{eq:intro:anabp}, even when a coefficient sequence $\aop\grtr \in \R^N$ is just compressible (see Subsection~\ref{subsec:results:compressible}).
 Hence, we can conclude that our main results, Theorem~\ref{thm:results:recovery} and Theorem~\ref{thm:results:robuststable}, provide fairly general answers to the initial challenges of \ref{quest:intro:samplecompl} and \ref{quest:intro:compressibility}, as stated in Subsection~\ref{subsec:intro:issues}.